 In order to support your child on their journey, moving from a novice scientist to an expert scientist, we ensure that the following intent is embedded across your child's learning journey.

-Why White Rose Science?
+Why Kapow Science?

 Each year group has a clear overview of the learning for the year.
 The Year 1 example is shown below: